WonderCreek Health

 Welcome to Wondercreek Health, nestled in the heart of Western North Carolina.
 Here, Dr. Anna, a Board Certified Family & Lifestyle Medicine Physician offers concierge-like care to her patients with a unique personalized approach.
 While she loves caring for all humans, she has a special expertise and dedication to women's health in midlife.
 Care at Wondercreek Health offers a sanctuary from the overlooked symptoms and misinformation you've faced elsewhere.
 With a passion fueled by decades in the practice of medicine as well as her personal experiences as a patient navigating the changes of midlife in the modern healthcare system, Dr. Anna is here to guide you through the changes and complexities of perimenopause/menopause with compassion, understanding and evidence-based solutions.

-Currently, WonderCreek Health is taking new Women's Midlife Wellness Patients only.
+Currently, WonderCreek Health is taking waitlist applications for Women's Midlife Wellness Patients only.

 Dr. Anna & Husband, Kyle